apichlkostner/generative_ai_project_3_ai_photo_editing_with_inpainting/README.md

 # AI Photo Editing with Inpainting

-For Udacity course "Generative AI"
+For Udacity course "Generative AI", based on (https://github.com/udacity/Computer-Vision-and-Generative-AI-Project).

+The library app.py was modified to run with gradio 4 since the old versions from the original project don't runs with modern GPU hardware.

 ## Project